 Step 1: Start with a Master Resume

-Before you can tailor anything, you need a comprehensive base document.
+Before you can tailor anything, you need a complete base document.
 Think of this as your “master resume” that contains everything you’ve ever done that might be relevant to any job.

 This document might be three or four pages long.
 That’s fine.
 You’re not sending this to anyone.
 It’s your source material that you’ll pull from when tailoring.